bstefanescu/qutejs/web/doc/docs/components.md

 ## Functional Components

-These ones are *pseudo components* and doesn't define any own properties.
-These components don't take part to the [component life cycle](#/model/lifecycle).
+These components cannot define any own properties nor life cycle hooks.
+Functional components are *model-less components* and don't take part to the [component life cycle](#/model/lifecycle).
+These, are mostly template wrappers - some sort of a macro that you can reuse in different contexts.
-Functional components  and are template wrappers (i.e. a fucntional component is only defining a rendering function).

 When using expressions inside functional components the `this` variable will point to the functional component instance.
-Here is a list of some usefull properties exposed by a functional component instance:
+Here is a list of some useful properties exposed by a functional component instance:

 * `$attrs` - the attributes specified on the component element.
 * `$r` - the rendering context instance.
 * `$el` - the DOM element rendered by the functional component.
-* `emit` and `emitAsync` - provides a way to trigger DOM events on the fucntional component element
+* `emit` and `emitAsync` - provides a way to trigger DOM events on the functional component element

 **Note:** As mentioned functional components doesn't take part to the life cycle but there is way to get **life cycle notifications from within a functional component**.  \